Caffeine in Matcha: Explained from Content to Health Benefits and Recommended Daily Intake

 The rich nutritional components contained in matcha, including caffeine, have a wide range of benefits for our health.

-1. Improved performance through increased concentration and alertness
+1. Improved performance through improved concentration and alertness

-The caffeine in matcha is known to have an excellent awakening effect by stimulating the central nervous system, improving concentration and clearing the mind.
-Not only is it great for mornings when you want to feel refreshed, but consuming matcha while working or studying will also clear your mind and allow you to work more efficiently.
+Not only is it great for mornings when you want to feel refreshed, but consuming matcha while working or studying will also help clear your mind and allow you to work more efficiently.

-One sip and you'll feel a sense of calm and relaxation.
-This unparalleled relaxation effect is due to the special compound L-theanine found in matcha.
+Drinking matcha can have a calming and relaxing effect on your mind.
+This is due to the special compound L-theanine found in matcha.

-Theanine is a type of amino acid that is found in abundance in tea and is attracting attention as an ingredient that provides various benefits to our mind and body.
+Theanine is a type of amino acid that is found in abundance in tea, especially matcha, and is garnering attention as an ingredient that provides various benefits to our mind and body.

-The main effect of theanine is its relaxing effect.
-Theanine promotes the generation of alpha waves in the brain, leading to a state of relaxation in the mind and body.
-This reduces stress and anxiety and brings about a sense of calm.
+Theanine promotes the production of alpha waves in the brain, leading to a state of relaxation in the mind and body.
+This reduces everyday stress and anxiety, and brings about a sense of calm and stability.

 Theanine is also expected to improve the quality of sleep.
-It helps you fall asleep easily and promotes deep sleep, reducing fatigue when you wake up.
+Specifically, it helps you fall asleep more easily and promotes deeper sleep, reducing fatigue when you wake up.

-In addition to its relaxing effect, it has also been reported to have other effects such as improving concentration and memory, and suppressing the secretion of stress hormones, making it a popular ingredient that has recently been sold commercially as a supplement.
+In addition to its relaxing effect, it has also been reported to have other effects such as improving concentration and memory, and suppressing the secretion of stress hormones.
+It has become such a popular ingredient that many supplements using this ingredient have been sold in recent years.

 3. "Antioxidant effect" that prevents cell aging

-Also, unlike other green teas, matcha is made by grinding the whole tea leaves into a powder, allowing you to efficiently consume the catechins contained in the tea leaves.
+Unlike other green teas, matcha is made by grinding the whole tea leaves into a powder, which has the added benefit of allowing you to efficiently consume the catechins contained in the tea leaves.

-4. Resolve skin problems with durable Vitamin C
+4. Solving skin problems with "resistant vitamin C"

-Matcha is rich in vitamin C, which has a powerful beauty effect, and has a beneficial effect on skin problems that women worry about, such as blemishes, dullness, pores, and sagging skin.
+Matcha is rich in vitamin C, which has a powerful beauty effect, and is a great way to alleviate skin concerns that are a concern for women, such as blemishes, dullness, pores, and sagging skin.

 Matcha contains about 60 mg of vitamin C per cup, which is comparable to the amount found in lemons, which are said to be rich in vitamin C.